 It takes about 10 minutes for athletes to set up their eligibility center account.
-Once athletes have created their account and all of their documents have arrived at the NAIA Eligibility Center, it generally takes two to three days for the NAIA to complete the review process from the date completed records are submitted.
-When an athlete’s documents have been reviewed, their To Do list in their NAIA Eligibility Center account will be updated.
+Once athletes have created their account and all of their documents have arrived at the NAIA Eligibility Center, it generally takes three to seven days for the NAIA to complete the review process from the date completed records are submitted.
+When an athlete’s documents have been reviewed, their notifications under ‘Current Tasks’ will be moved to the ‘Completed Tasks’ section of their PlayNAIA profile.

-NAIA Eligibility Center transcript address
+NAIA Eligibility Center – College Transcripts

 To help student-athletes and college coaches determine if a recruit is on track to be academically eligible, the NAIA and NCSA teamed up to create the “NAIA Eligibility Projection.”
 This tool lives in athletes’ NCSA online profile and gives student-athletes and college coaches an easy way to know if the athlete is on track to meet the NAIA eligibility requirements.